viper-adnan/Warez/README.md

 - [HDencode](https://anonym.to/?https://hdencode.com/) - Download Movies and TV Shows - #1 Source for High Definition Releases.
 - [Movie Files](https://anonym.to/?https://moviefiles.org/) - Download Movies For free.
 - [Movies "R" Us](https://anonym.to/?https://moviesrus.tk) - The newest movies in 1080p.
 Available with DDL through MediaFire and streaming through Anonfile.
-- [Dr. Warez Forums](https://anonym.to/?https://dr.warezforums.com/) - Direct downloads and direct streaming, movies, files & more.
+-(https://anonym.to/?https://dr.warezforums.com/) - Direct downloads and direct streaming, movies, files & more.

 **[`^        back to top        ^`](#)**